-There will typically be between 5–8 people in each class.
+There will typically be between 10–12 people in each class group.
 Our booking system limits the number of participants.
-We try to have slightly less participants in the beginner levels, so the teacher has more time with each learner, and slightly more participants in the higher levels where participants benefit more from a greater range of conversation opportunities.
+We try to have slightly less participants in the beginner levels, so the teacher has more time with each learner, and slightly more participants in the higher levels where participants benefit from a greater range of conversation opportunities.

 We always advise learners not be unnecessarily worried about questions of dialect, particularly in the earlier stages of learning.
 While some of our learning materials, such as the Enjoy Irish! course used in the beginner levels, do emphasise the Ulster dialect we employ teachers from all regions and with many different dialects.
 As a learner, you will benefit from coming into contact with a dialect you are less familiar with.
 If you are interested in a particular dialect, your teacher can take that into account and will be able to help you.